buvis/docs/src/catalogue/unifi-poller.md

 ## Description

-Collect ALL UniFi Controller, Site, Device & Client Data - Export to InfluxDB or Prometheus
+Collect ALL UniFi Controller, Site, Device & Client Data - Export to InfluxDB or Prometheus.

 ## k8 at home search